glav/Glav.CacheAdapter/Glav.CacheAdapter/ReadMe.txt

  2. ASP.NET web cache (config setting="web")
  3. Distributed AppFabric cache. (config setting="AppFabric")
  4. Distributed memcached cache. (config setting="memcached")
+ 5. Distributed Redis cache. (config setting="redis")

 For example:
 			<appSettings>
 				<add key="Cache.CacheToUse" value="memcached" />
 			</appSettings>
-Means the underlying cache mechanism uses memcached and it expects to find memcached server nodes at the address listed in the 'DistributedCacheServers' configuration element (see below).
+Means the underlying cache mechanism uses memcached and it expects to find memcached server nodes at the address listed in the 'Cache.DistributedCacheServers' configuration element in appsettings (see below).

 This means you dont have to know how to program against these specific cache mechanisms, as this is all handled by the various adapters within this project, and driven purely through configuration.